Canadian infantry on a military exercise. (Image via)

-Perhaps understandably, the Canadian media has been having a hard time covering any news that doesn't have to do with one of the following: the mayor of Toronto maybe smoking crack with a murdered drug dealer; the mayor of Montreal being charged with cavorting with the Mafia; Calgary being swallowed by floods; and the prime minister allegedly paying off a corrupt senator to put out a political firestorm.
+Perhaps understandably, the Canadian media has been having a hard time covering any news that isn't to do with one of the following: the mayor of Toronto maybe smoking crack with a murdered drug dealer; the mayor of Montreal being charged with cavorting with the mafia; Calgary being swallowed by floods; and the Prime Minister allegedly paying off a corrupt senator to put out a political firestorm.

-For a country that basically invented the concept of the peacekeeper, Harper has overseen a nosedive to the point where the Canucks now rank 57 out of 114 troop-contributing nations worldwide.
+For a country that basically invented the concept of the peacekeeper, Harper has overseen a nose-dive to the point where the Canucks now rank 57th out of 114 troop-contributing nations worldwide.
 And throughout his time in office, Harper has rarely engaged in a foray abroad that he willingly signed up for.
-It was the Liberal Party that volunteered Canada for Afghanistan (and it was Harper’s decision to pull out), there was the limited contribution to the Nato Libya mission, and he’s been extremely hesitant of Syrian intervention.
-In fact, Harper has only seemed gung-ho about taking down Assad at the G8, when he was in a lion’s den of world leaders clamoring for Assad’s demise (although he still stopped short of advocating arming the rebels).
+It was the Liberal Party that volunteered Canada for Afghanistan (and it was Harper’s decision to pull out), there was the limited contribution to the Nato Libya mission and he’s been extremely hesitant of Syrian intervention.
+In fact, Harper has only seemed gung-ho about taking down Assad at the G8, when he was in a lion’s den of world leaders clamouring for Assad’s demise (although he still stopped short of advocating arming the rebels).

-“A platoon isn't [a sign of Canada] getting back into the peacekeeping game,” said one highly skeptical Canadian soldier who remains anonymous (he isn’t authorized to speak to the media).
-“This mission is preventing the department of national defense from experiencing extreme boredom and keeps them relevant,” he said.
+“A platoon isn't [a sign of Canada] getting back into the peacekeeping game,” said one highly sceptical Canadian soldier who remains anonymous (he isn’t authorised to speak to the media).
+“This mission is preventing the department of national defence from experiencing extreme boredom and keeps them relevant,” he said.

-It’s also indicative of the post-Afghanistan landscape, where Western militaries are having their budgets tightened as they withdraw from the final frontier of the original war on terror.
-Army staff will be looking to keep defense spending down for governments engaged in austerity cuts, and this Haitian venture is just that: a way for the military to engage in a low-cost, positive-press foreign intervention where lots of pictures can be taken of soldiers giving clean water to locals.
+It’s also indicative of the post-Afghanistan landscape, where Western militaries are having their budgets tightened as they withdraw from the final frontier of the original War on Terror.
+Army staff will be looking to keep defence spending down for governments engaged in austerity cuts, and this Haitian venture is just that: a way for the military to engage in a low-cost, positive-press foreign intervention where lots of pictures can be taken of soldiers giving clean water to locals.

 “No more [Afghan] war.
-The department of defense must fight for dollars.
-And to get dollars, they must find operations," said the soldier.
-"So Haiti equals dollars.
-Plus, it aligns with government interests: no casualties and a peacekeeping mission.”
+The department of defence must fight for dollars.
+And to get dollars they must find operations," said the soldier.
+"So Haiti equals dollars, plus it aligns with government interests: no casualties and a peacekeeping mission.”

-Interestingly, the Haiti deployment was kept from the Canadian public until two days before soldiers arrived, yet the same soldier says he knew troops were training in Brazil for months.
+Interestingly, the Haiti deployment was kept from the Canadian public until two days before boots hit the ground, yet the same soldier says he knew troops were training in Brazil for months.

-Another Canadian soldier I spoke to (who has knowledge of MINUSTAH, the UN Stabilization Mission in Haiti) says that if Canada is looking for a simple tour and morale booster for their military, the troubled Caribbean country may not be the perfect place to start.
+Another Canadian soldier I spoke to (who has knowledge of MINUSTAH, the UN Stabilisation Mission in Haiti) says that, if Canada is looking for a simple tour and morale booster for their military, the troubled Caribbean country may not be the perfect place to start.

 “I think it would be wishful thinking to say there's no chance there won't be any fighting,” he said.

 He offered me two possible explanations for Canadian intervention.
-First, he explained that the small force may have been sent in to “recce” the situation.
-That is to gather valuable street-level intelligence in preparation for the landing of an expanded force.
-That scenario gelled with rumors I’ve heard about the Canadians taking over Haiti’s security completely, relieving Brazil of the duty they've maintained since 2004 at some point in the coming year.
+First, he explained that the small force may have been sent in to “recce” the situation; that is to gather valuable street-level intelligence in preparation for the landing of an expanded force.
+That scenario gelled with rumours I’ve heard about the Canadians taking over Haiti’s security completely, relieving Brazil of the duty they've maintained since 2004 at some point in the coming year.